danedane-haider/HybrA-Filterbanks/README.md

 ## Citation

-If you find our work valuable, please cite
+If you find our work valuable and use HybrA or ISAC in your own work, please cite

 ```
-@article{HaiderTight2024,
-  title={Hold me Tight: Trainable and stable hybrid auditory filterbanks for speech enhancement},
+@inproceedings{haider2024holdmetight,
-  author={Haider, Daniel and Perfler, Felix and Lostanlen, Vincent and Ehler, Martin and Balazs, Peter},
+  author = {Haider, Daniel and Perfler, Felix and Lostanlen, Vincent and Ehler, Martin and Balazs, Peter},
-  journal={arXiv preprint arXiv:2408.17358},
-  year={2024}
+  booktitle = {Annual Conference of the International Speech Communication Association (Interspeech)},
+  year = {2024},
+  title = {Hold me tight: Stable encoder/decoder design for speech enhancement},
 }
-@article{HaiderISAC2025,
-      title={ISAC: An Invertible and Stable Auditory Filter Bank with Customizable Kernels for ML Integration},
+@inproceedings{haider2025isac,
-      author={Daniel Haider and Felix Perfler and Peter Balazs and Clara Hollomey and Nicki Holighaus},
+  author = {Haider, Daniel and Perfler, Felix and Balazs, Peter and Hollomey, Clara and Holighaus, Nicki},
-      year={2025},
-      url={arXiv preprint arXiv:2505.07709},
+  title = {{ISAC}: An Invertible and Stable Auditory Filter
+  Bank with Customizable Kernels for ML Integration},
+  booktitle = {International Conference on Sampling Theory and Applications (SampTA)},
+  year = {2025}
 }
 ```